Aaftab-Alam/FleetingFiles/README.md

 ## Run Locally

-To get this project up and running you should start by having Python installed on your computer.
-It's advised you create a virtual environment to store your projects dependencies separately.
+To get this project up and running you should start by installing Python on your computer.
+It's advised you create a virtual environment to store the dependencies of your project separately.
 You can install virtualenv with

 ```bash
   pip install virtualenv